frequency-chain/frequency/designdocs/capacity_staking_rewards_implementation.md

 # Capacity Staking Rewards Implementation

+## Overview
+Staking Capacity for rewards is a new feature which allows token holders to stake FRQCY and split the staking rewards with a  Provider they choose.
+The Provider receives a small reward in Capacity (which is periodically replenished), and the staker receives a periodic return in FRQCY token.
+The amount of Capacity that the Provider would receive in such case is a fraction of what they would get from a `MaximumCapacity` stake.

+The period of Capacity replenishment - the `Epoch` - and the period of token reward - the `RewardEra`- are different.
+Epochs much necessarily be much shorter than rewards because Capacity replenishment needs to be multiple times a day to meet the needs of a high traffic network, and to allow Providers the ability to delay transactions to a time of day with lower network activity if necessary.
+Reward eras need to be on a much longer scale, such as every two weeks, because there are  potentially orders of magnitude more stakers, and calculating rewards is computationally more intensive than updating Capacity balances for the comparatively few Providers.
+In addition, this lets the chain to store Reward history for much longer rather than forcing people to have to take steps to claim rewards.

 The proposed feature is a design for staking FRQCY token in exchange for Capacity and/or FRQCY.
 It is specific to the Frequency Substrate parachain.
 It consists of enhancements to the capacity pallet, needed traits and their implementations, and needed runtime configuration.